Control Patrols: Pressure for disbandment from the Republican Party

-On 17 December 1936, there was a change inside the government of the Generalitat, known as the second Tarradellas Government.
-The internal security advisor continued to be Artemi Aiguader.
-Given the prevalence of CNT militants in the patrols, ERC and PSUC parties constantly complained about the sorry state of internal security in Catalonia and about the patrolmen being incapable of maintaining public order.
+On 17 December 1936, Generalitat president Lluís Companys reshuffled his cabinet.
+Communist Rafael Vidiella replaced POUM leader Andreu Nin as Minister of Justice.
+Artemi Aiguader continued as internal security advisor.
+Given the prevalence of CNT militants in the Patrols, the ERC and PSUC constantly complained about the sorry state of internal security in Catalonia and about the Patrolmen being incapable of maintaining public order.
 The continuous political friction between the parties was also transferred to the sessions of the Security Board.
 Eusebio Rodríguez Salas was appointed General Commissioner of Public Order.
 It was in these days that a "bread war" began to take place between the Ministry of Supplies, directed by Comorera, against the neighborhood supply committees, which until then controlled food supply in the neighborhoods.
-The way in which supplies were managed in Barcelona was in practice a covert political struggle between the Generalitat and neighborhood committees, which were the bodies created after the July 1936 revolution.
-The tension produced confrontations, and at the same time, repression, revenge and settling accounts that tensed the atmosphere, in the midst of the suffering caused by the war.
-To stop this violence, it was decided to increase the number of patrol cars in Barcelona to 1,500, a figure that was never met.
+The management of supplies in Barcelona was in practice a covert political struggle between the Generalitat and the neighborhood committees created after the July 1936 revolution.
+The tension produced confrontations, and at the same time, repression, revenge, and settling accounts that tensed the atmosphere, in the midst of the suffering caused by the war.
+To stop this violence, it was decided to increase the number of Patrol cars in Barcelona to 1,500, a figure that was never met.

-On 25 January 1937, the events of La Fatarella (province of Tarragona) took place.
-These events went beyond the local sphere, producing clashes between the different political currents in various towns and in Barcelona.
-A dispute over some land in La Fatarella between collectivists and anti-collectivists led to a shootout, resulting in the death of a CNT patrolman.
-This fact prompted other patrolmen and volunteers, companions of the deceased, to come from Flix and Mora de Ebro.
-They were repelled and consequently asked Barcelona for help, which sent a truck of assault guards that was also repelled.
-But then the news reached the Pueblo Nuevo neighborhood of Barcelona, where the deceased was from, and about 60 men left for La Fatarella.
-They quickly took the town and the repression was brutal: between 50 and 60 shot dead and another 70 arrested.